gryphonshafer/cbqz-site/docs/rules/CBQ_rule_book.md

 If the quizzer calls for an “open-book” subtype, the quizzer may then open and consult any paper-based references brought with them to their chair.
 The QM judges responses to open-book queries as if they were synonymous, without reference.

+Should the quizzer open or consult any paper-based references without first calling “open-book,” the QM will rule the quizzer in error.

 ##### 2.3.2.4.
 With Reference (R)

 If the quizzer calls for the “with reference” subtype, the QM requires the quizzer provide a full reference including book, chapter, and verse number to be counted correct.
 The QM only considers the first full reference the quizzer provides.